Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 When is Rent Due?

-Grace Period: Rent is due at the time and place that the lease agreement states, since Alabama does not require a grace period (§ 35-9A-161(c)).
+Grace Period: Rent is due at the time and place that the lease agreement states, since Alabama does not require a grace period (AL Code § 35-9A-161(c)).

 Late Fees

-Alabama does not set a maximum late fee that can be charged by the landlord; however does not allow a late fee to be “unconscionable” (§ 35-9A-143(a)(1)).
+Alabama does not set a maximum late fee that landlords must observe; however, late fees may not be “unconscionable” (AL Code § 35-9A-143(a)(1)).

 NSF Fee